WixkedLuck/WixkedLuck/README.md

 ```java
 System.out.println("Hello World");
 ```
-I am a senior majoring in Computer Science at Virginia State University and currently learning to be a full stack web developer at the University of Minnesota.
+I am a senior majoring in Computer Science at Virginia State University and a graduate from the full stack web developer bootcamp with the University of Minnesota.
+I love working on web based projects but, I also have a background in some software development with Java and Python.